-Budget & Fiscal Instructions for Fixed Price payment type Contracts may allow flexibility within specified dollar limits, and states conditions when prior written County approval or amendment must be obtained before contractors are allowed to exceed the specified limits from the approved budget.
+The approved budget for each fiscal year serves as objectives and guidelines for contract performance, and determination of allowable and appropriate expenditures within the fixed Price or FFSNNR set by the State or agreed in the Exhibit C of the contract.
+The Exhibit C provides budget guidelines that may allow for flexibility within specified dollar limits, and states conditions when prior written County approval must be obtained before contractors are allowed to exceed the specified limits for discretionary variance from the approved budget.
 It is expected that budgets submitted by providers will include all expenses that are needed to support the program during the fiscal year.